- Password expiration in Windows 11 It is configured in different ways depending on the type of account and edition.

 How long is it recommended to set the expiration date?

-Microsoft suggests that the maximum password lifespan be between 30 and 90 days.Although you can choose from 1 to 999 days, it's always a good idea to tailor it to your needs and exposure level.
-In domestic accounts, it is not usually necessary to force frequent changes, but in professional or educational environments it is good practice to have some control.
+Microsoft suggests that a password should last between 30 and 90 days .
+While you can choose from 1 to 999 days, it's always advisable to tailor it to your needs and level of exposure.
+For personal accounts, frequent password changes are usually unnecessary , but in professional or educational settings, it's good practice to maintain some control.

 How to check and change password expiration in Windows 11